QuentinAndrieu/portfolio/content/projects/creations/dahlia.md

     "title":"Dahlia",
     "link":"https://dahlia.quentinandrieu.com/",
     "image":"/img/Dahliab.png",
-    "description":"<p>Application develop to facilate the life of therapist.
-Using a really simple UI, making it easy for everyone to use.</p>", "tags":[
+    "description":"Application develop to facilate the life of therapist.
+Using a really simple UI, making it easy for everyone to use.", "tags":[
           "Javascript",
           "ReactJS",